KaushickSArgekar/Flutter-clean-Api-Starter-Project/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter API application.

 NOTICE:-Run the below command to generate codes network file and route file(route.gr.dart  & api.network.g.dart)

 flutter pub run build_runner watch --delete-conflicting-outputs